wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 == Frequently Asked Questions ==

 = Example & Support =
-Go to [the plugin\'s page](http://wpdarko.com/darko-tools/dk-pricr/) for information on how to use this plugin.
+Go to [the plugin's page](http://wpdarko.com/darko-tools/dk-pricr/) for information on how to use this plugin.

 = Where can I get help with this plugin? =
 Find help in [our forums](http://wpdarko.com/forums/forum/plugins/dk-pricr/) for this plugin (we’ll answer you fast, promise).